Georgia Bulldogs football: Uniforms

+Georgia players wearing the team's first full white uniforms during the 2026 whiteout game.

 Georgia's standard home uniform has not significantly changed since 1980, and consists of a red helmet with the trademarked oval G, red jerseys, and famous silver britches.

 Wally Butts first introduced the "silver britches", as they are colloquially known, in 1939.
 When Vince Dooley became Georgia's head coach, he changed the team's home uniform to include white pants.
 The uniform was changed back to silver pants prior to the 1980 season, and has remained silver ever since.

 Georgia's earliest helmet was grey leather, to which a red block "G" logo was added in 1961.
 The shirts were usually red, sometimes with various striping patterns.
 Their uniforms in the pre-World War II era varied at times, sometimes significantly.
 Photographic evidence suggests that black shirts, vests, and stripes of various patterns were worn at times over the years.

 Vince Dooley was the first to incorporate the oval "G" onto the helmet in 1964, as part of uniform changes that included adoption of a red helmet and white pants.
 Anne Donaldson, who graduated from Georgia with a BFA in commercial art and was married to Georgia assistant coach John Donaldson, was asked by Dooley to come up with a new helmet design to replace the previous silver helmet.
 Dooley liked the forward oriented stylized "G" Donaldson produced, and it was adopted by him.
 Since the Georgia "G" was similar to the Green Bay Packers' "G" already in use since 1961, Dooley cleared its use with the Packers organization.
 The Packers hold the trademark on the "G" logo, and have granted limited permission to Georgia and Grambling State University to utilize a similar logo.

 Prior to the 1980 season, the "silver britches" were re-added to Georgia's uniform with a red-white-black stripe down the side.
 Since the 1980 season, Georgia has utilized the same basic uniform concept.
 The sleeve stripes, trim colors, and font on Georgia's home and away jerseys have varied many times, but the home jerseys have remained generally red with white numbers, and away jerseys have remained generally white with black numbers.

 The most recent trim redesign occurred in 2005, when sleeve stripe patterns were dropped in favor of solid black jersey cuffs on the home jersey and solid red cuffs on the away jersey.
 Matte gray pants have also been used at times instead of "true" silver since 2004, mainly because the matte gray pants are of a lighter material.

 One of the things that make Georgia's uniform unique is its relative longevity, and the fact that it has very rarely changed over the years.
 There have been occasions, however, when alternate uniforms have been worn.